Transforming Surfaces: A Comprehensive Guide to Bead Blasting vs. Sandblasting

 Sandblasting process

 The technique and equipment used in sandblasting must be carefully selected to suit the application’s requirements.
-Key considerations include the abrasive material’s type, size, and hardness, as well as the blasting pressure, nozzle size, and surface condition.
+Key considerations include the abrasive material’s type, size, hardness, blasting pressure, nozzle size, and surface condition.

 Table 4: Sandblasting Equipment Specifications